 Best smoked turkey for Thanksgiving or Christmas this year.
 It’s so good we smoke a turkey year round in our pellet grill or electric smoker.

-- Smoker – we have a simple electric smoker and this larger version that uses pellets!
-We used our pellet grill & smoker for the best smoked turkey recipe.
+- We used our pellet grill & smoker for the best smoked turkey recipe.
 It will work for any type you have though.

-- It would make the process easier since it has a handle to place it inside and lift it out easily.
+- It also makes the whole process easier when smoking a turkey since it has a handle.
+That way you can easily place it on to the grates and lift it out easily too.